JoeHO888/JoeHo888.github.io/_posts/2020-06-10-How-To-Change-SharePoint-Online-List-Item-Permission-By-API.md

 ---

 ## Background
-In SharePoint Online, we sometimes need to restrict/edit permission for each list item, which is trivial in GUI, but invovles a few extra steps if you want to do it programmatically.
+In SharePoint Online, we sometimes need to restrict/edit permission for each list item, which is trivial in GUI, but it invovles a few extra steps if you want to do it programmatically.

 ## Setup
 1. SharePoint Online List